+The frequency of deposition velocities throughout a year are shown in Figure 2.
 The calculations were performed using a continuous record of quality assured 15-minute values (35,040 observations per year) of temperature, relative humidity, and solar radiation collected at the SRS Central Climatology tower near N-area during 2010.
 The temperature and humidity data were collected from instrumentation mounted at a height of 2-meters above ground.
 Solar radiation is measured nearby at ground level.
-The results are shown in Figure 2.
+During the night, which is half of the year, the deposition velocity is at its minimum value.
+The deposition velocity during daylight hours is spread over a wide range as it responds to diurnal and annual variation in temperature, vapor density and temperature.